 Note:Top Gainer - Nifty 50 More

-Your Directors have pleasure in presenting the Thirty Seventh Annual Report together with Audited Financial Statements of the Company for the year ended 31st March, 2018.
+Your Directors have pleasure in presenting the Thirty Eighth Annual Report together with Audited Financial Statements of the Company for the year ended 31 March, 2019.

 |Less : Provision for Income Tax|

 |Profit after Tax||670.29||1132.30|

 |Total comprehensive income/(Loss) for the year||639.36||1142.27|